EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

                 Configure page

     new resourcelist strategy
-        At each synchronization run a completely new :term:`resourcelist` will be generated.
+        At each :term:`synchronization` run a completely new :term:`Resource List` will be generated.

         .. seealso::